pha5echange/eng-tools/README.md

 12) 'eng_network_wd' processes and renders networks for all `first_clusters' genres, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
 Network layout parameters can be edited in 'config/config_nw.txt'.

-13) Run 'shm.py' to calculate the Simple Hybridity Metric (SHM) for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'shm.py' also outputs 'data/shm_plot.txt'.
+13) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.

-14) Run shm_H_plotter.py' after 'shm.py' to plot 2 linegraphs (in 'graphs/..').
+14) Run nhm_plotter.py' after 'nhm.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'GraphH' (dashed blue) and 'Mean-NodeH' (solid red).
 The other shows '% H=1.0 hybrid nodes' (dashed blue) and '% Progenitor nodes' (solid red).

 MANIFEST: